zlikavac32/php-timecop-stubs/README.md

-# PHP timecop function stubs
+# php-timecop function stubs

-Define and document functions available from [php-timecop](https://github.com/hnw/php-timecop) extension to enable IDE-s code assist for it.
+This repository defines and documents functions available from [php-timecop](https://github.com/hnw/php-timecop) extension to enable IDE-s code assist for it.

 Example from PHPStorm is provided below.